KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 };
 ```

-Next we define a clear value that will be used to clear the framebuffer at the beginning of the render pass (because we used `vk::AttachmentLoadOp::CLEAR` when creating the render pass). [`vk::ClearValue`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/union.ClearValue.html) is a union that can be used to set clear values for color attachments or for depth/stencil attachments.
-Here we are setting the `color` field with a [`vk::ClearColorValue`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/union.ClearColorValue.html) union with 4 `f32`s that define a black clear color with 100% opacity.
+Next we define a clear value that will be used to clear the framebuffer at the beginning of the render pass (because we used `vk::AttachmentLoadOp::CLEAR` when creating the render pass). `vk::ClearValue` is a union that can be used to set clear values for color attachments or for depth/stencil attachments.
+Here we are setting the `color` field with a `vk::ClearColorValue` union with 4 `f32`s that define a black clear color with 100% opacity.

-Drawing starts by beginning the render pass with [`DeviceV1_0::begin_render_pass`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.DeviceV1_0.html#method.cmd_begin_render_pass).
+Drawing starts by beginning the render pass with `cmd_begin_render_pass`.
 The render pass is configured using some parameters in a `vk::RenderPassBeginInfo` struct.

 ```rust,noplaypen
 let clear_values = &[clear_value];